lukechilds/dockerpi/README.md

 docker run -it lukechilds/dockerpi
 ```

-By default all filesystem changes will lost on shutdown.
+By default all filesystem changes will be lost on shutdown.
 You can persist filesystem changes between reboots by mounting the `/sdcard` volume on your host:

 ```
 docker run -it -v $HOME/.dockerpi:/sdcard lukechilds/dockerpi